Bathroom Upstairs

 Description of the solutions in this room

 This is the bathroom in daily use and was until recently not very well equipped, but I have gradually found working solutions for some things that required some investigation.
 The integrated LED lights in the bathroom unit could not be replaced by smart versions, but eventually usable solutions have been launched.
 Loevschall offers a broad range of lighting solutions and we have installed a Multiwhite driver, which controls a set of compatible recessed spots, see picture below.
-The driver is based on Zigbee and is compatible with the Philips Hue bridge.
-However, non-Hue products connected to such a bridge were originally not exposed to Apple Home so it was integrated via Homebridge to Apple Home.
-After the Matter update of the Hue bridge, this changed and the driver does appear in Apple Home.
-But unlike other non-Hue devices handled this way, this one does not work reliably and is therefore still routed to Apple Home via Home Assistant.
+The driver is based on WiFi and Tuya, and integrated into Apple Home via Home Assistant (the driver is connected to power using an IKEA smart plug since it can be prone to losing connection and must be restarted).

 The other light in the room is a wall lamp which uses bulbs with E27 socket.
 The bulb of the wall lamp was replaced with an Philips Hue smart E27 version, this one with colors, which is utilized for night light.